bomanimc/personal/src/components/projects/Shrumen/shrumen.md

 <br /> <br />

+The initial version of the software was built with Node and C running on a Raspberry Pi, which I spoke about in more detail in my [!!Con](http://bangbangcon.com/) 2017 talk on [Making Mushrooms Glow](https://www.youtube.com/watch?v=T75FvUDirNM).
+Prior to the most recent presentation, we refactored the implementation of the project.
+The LEDs are now driven with a PixLite ArtNET controller and MadMapper sketches exported to a MiniMad.
+I rewrote the code so that we could use Arduino to control the weight-sensing pad, pad LED interactions, and linear actuator.
+This setup has proved to be more reliable than Raspberry Pi for long-term installments.

+<br /> <br />

 Following Burning Man 2016, Shrumen Lumen has been presented at Dubai’s Meet D3 Festival and currently on display at the [Smithsonian's Renwick Gallery](https://americanart.si.edu/exhibitions/burning-man) until January '19.